R-Srijanki/Youtube-clone/README.md

 # YouTube Clone – Frontend (React + TailwindCSS)

-* This repository contains the frontend application of the YouTube Clone project.
-The UI is built using React, TailwindCSS, React Router, Redux Toolkit, and Axios, delivering a fully responsive and interactive user experience similar to YouTube.
+- This is the frontend application for a full-stack YouTube clone built with React.
+It allows users to view, search, filter, and interact with videos.
+The UI is responsive and supports user authentication, channel creation, video uploads, commenting, liking, and subscribing to channels.

 ## ⚡ Tech Stack
 - Frontend